 Inside the ZS200 sits a 20.1MP BSI-CMOS sensor and is the same as the previous version with a fully retractable lens AND a 15x optical zoom featuring 13 elements in 11 groups, with five aspherical elements, three extra-low dispersion and one that is both aspherical and extra-low dispersion.
 The focal length of 24-360mm is a huge zoom range on such a small camera, which wins for versatility, but will always have its drawbacks over such a wide range, such as diffraction and some image softness.

-Electronic viewfinders are increasing in quality all the time and the Panasonic LUMIX ZS200 has jumped itself to 2.33M-dot equivalent, but the actual display is still field sequential which can mean color tearing if you pan too quickly.
-EVF are getting better every year, but it’s sometimes better to simply use the rear LCD screen if the conditions allow.
+Electronic viewfinders are increasing in quality all the time and the LUMIX DC-ZS200 has jumped itself to 2.33M-dot equivalent, but the actual display is still field sequential which can mean color tearing if you pan too quickly.
+EVF is getting better every year, but it’s sometimes better to simply use the rear LCD screen if the conditions allow.
 Its also a shame the screen doesn’t tilt.
 The camera also has a flash that can be rotated to bounce the light.

 Having such a compact camera with such a large lens has its pros and cons.
 On one side, you get great reach up to 360mm equivalent, but in contrast, the camera isn’t the best in low-light conditions with an aperture range of f/3.3-6.4 and will sometimes hunt for focus.
 This means the ISO will need to be bumped up, creating noisier images, but you cannot have it both ways with a super compact camera and a large lens in one.